void-linux/void-docs/src/config/print/config.md

-# Configuring a New Printer
+# Configuring A New Printer

 Enable the CUPS service: